-As a CLIR postdoc at Emory, I collaborate with librarians, archivists, technologists, and scholars on a number of digital projects that involve archival material.
-My own current digital project analyzes network graphs of the people, organizations, places, and titles represented in the Rose Library’s collections related to twentieth-century African-American artists and writers.
-In addition, at ECDS I run workshops for faculty, staff, and students on digital tools for research, professionalization, and pedagogy that draw on my teaching experience at John Jay College, my work as a Writing Fellow at Brooklyn College, and my service on the editorial collective of The Journal of Interactive Technology and Pedagogy.
+I was a Council on Library Information and Resources Postdoctoral Fellow at Emory University in the Stuart A. Rose Manuscript, Archives, and Rare Book Library and the Emory Center for Digital Scholarship in 2014-2016.
+At Emory, I collaborated with librarians, archivists, technologists, and scholars on a number of digital projects that involve archival material.
+In addition, I ran workshops for faculty, staff, and students on digital tools for research, professionalization, and pedagogy that draw on my teaching experience, my work as a fellow in a Writing Across the Curriculum program, and my service on the editorial collective of The Journal of Interactive Technology and Pedagogy.

 My project “Networks of African American Culture: Portrait of a Collecting Strength” creates network graphs that visualize connections among 56 Rose Library collections and the people, organizations, and places named in their finding aids.
 I supplement the network graphs with interviews with curators and archivists, to record the interpersonal histories and interventions that impact the collections, but which are not recorded in finding aids, and thus not represented in the network graphs.
 I have become interested in making visible the work of archivists for researchers.
 In this vein, I organized and moderated a roundtable on Archival Practices at the 2016 MLA conference, which brought archivists and humanities scholars into conversation across the disciplinary divide.